 Of course this is like looking in a crystal ball, because how do you know you’ll be harvesting in 2 weeks?
 This is why it’s important to know how long, on paper, your plant takes to flower (indicated in the product information for the seed).
 If the flowering period is 7 weeks, then you stop feeding in the fifth week of flowering.
 It’s that simple.
 Do you want to know precisely down to the day when you should harvest?
 In that case, keep a good eye on your plant by monitoring the trichomes.

-Examine the plant’s trichomes under a magnifying glass or with aspecially designed for that purpose.
+Examine the plant’s trichomes under a magnifying glass or with a trichoscope specially designed for that purpose.
 As soon as these resin glands begin to change colour from transparent to milky white, it’s time to get into action.
-Read our blog for a detailed description.
+Read our blog How and When to Harvest Weed for a detailed description.
 After reading this blog, you should certainly manage to choose the perfect moment!